-Immunodeficient mice are popular models for translational research because they are receptive to xenografts of immortalized cell lines, patient-derived-xenograft (PDX) tumors, and primary patient samples.
+Immunodeficient mice are popular models for translational research because they are receptive to xenografts of immortalized cell lines, Patient-Derived-Xenograft (PDX) tumors, and primary patient samples.
 The Fox Chase SCID Beige mouse is an inbred, congenic strain that possess both the Prkdscid (SCID) and Lystbg (Beige) autosomal recessive mutations.
-[1] referred to as SCID (severe combined immunodeficiency), eliminates adaptive immunity by preventing V(D)J recombination in developing T and B lymphocytes.
-Furthermore, this mutation also leads to defects in nonhomologous

-DNA end joining (NHEJ), a major mechanism for DNA damage [2,3] the human homologous equivalent of this mutation is Chediak-Higashi syndrome [4,5] Lymphoma incidence is positively correlated with mouse age with current studies showing 21 weeks as the earliest age of onset [6-8].
+The Prkdc mutation, referred to as SCID (severe combined immunodeficiency), eliminates adaptive immunity by preventing V(D)J recombination in developing T and B lymphocytes.
+Furthermore, this mutation also leads to defects in nonhomologous DNA end joining (NHEJ), a major mechanism for DNA damage repair [1].
+The Lystbg mutation is a mutation that causes a severe deficiency of natural killer (NK) cells, reduced bactericidal granulocyte activity, and a reduction in a variety of lysosomal enzymes in neutrophils; the human homologous equivalent of this mutation is Chediak-Higashi syndrome [7,8].